 Business income or loss that you received as part of a business conducted in Illinois is taxed by Illinois.
-If your business income or loss was received
+If your business income or loss was received from a business conducted

-- entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.
+- entirely in Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.